By the end of this section, you will be able to:

 Don’t Ask, Don’t Tell

 Clinton again proved himself willing to appease political conservatives when he signed into law the Defense of Marriage Act (DOMA) in September 1996, after both houses of Congress had passed it with such wide margins that a presidential veto could easily be overridden.
-DOMA defined marriage as a heterosexual union and denied federal benefits to same-sex couples.
+DOMA defined marriage as a union between two people of the opposite sex, and denied federal benefits to same-sex couples.
 It also allowed states to refuse to recognize same-sex marriages granted by other states.
 When Clinton signed the bill, he was personally opposed to same-sex marriage.
 Nevertheless, he disliked DOMA and later called for its repeal.
 He also later changed his position on same-sex marriage.
 On other social issues, however, Clinton was more liberal.
 He appointed openly gay and lesbian men and women to important positions in government and denounced discrimination against people with AIDS.
 He supported the idea of the ERA and believed that women should receive pay equal to that of men doing the same work.
 He opposed the use of racial quotas in employment, but he declared affirmative action programs to be necessary.

 As a result of his economic successes and his moderate social policies, Clinton defeated Senator Robert Dole in the 1996 presidential election.
 With 49 percent of the popular vote and 379 electoral votes, he became the first Democrat to win reelection to the presidency since Franklin Roosevelt.
 Clinton’s victory was partly due to a significant gender gap between the parties, with women tending to favor Democratic candidates.
 In 1992, Clinton won 45 percent of women’s votes compared to Bush’s 38 percent, and in 1996, he received 54 percent of women’s votes while Dole won 38 percent.